 If you are an international student already in the U.S.

-♦ Please note that this is a transfer in terms of immigration and is separate from any type of academic transfer process.
+♦ Your SEVIS record will need to be transferred from your current institution to UNH.
+NOTE: This is a transfer in terms of immigration and is separate from any type of academic transfer process.

 If you are already in the U.S. in a non-student visa classification

 ♦ OISS will help you determine whether you need to change your immigration status.